One Magnificent Mile: The residences

 The residential portion of the building is known as “One Magnificent Mile Condominium Association” and is entered in the center of the block on the Michigan Avenue frontage.
 The building is one of only a handful of buildings that has its actual entrance directly on Michigan Avenue.
 From an all glass outer lobby you can enter the receiving lobby which also includes reception desk, and an elevator to the garage and retail portion of the building.
 A secure inner lobby provides express elevator service to the residences on floor 22–56.

 The building features only six residences per floor on floors 22–47, four residences on floor 48–49 and three only residences on floors 50–56.
-Residences range in size from a generous 1,680-square-foot one-bedroom up to 3,000 square feet for the standard four-bedroom.
+Residences range in size from a 1,680-square-foot one-bedroom up to 3,000 square feet for the standard four-bedroom.
 In many of the apartments one room is a pentagon, allowing the remaining space in each unit to fit 90° angles.
 Most of the residences feature master bedroom suites configured with dual bathrooms and closets.
 The building includes some of the city's most dramatic penthouses and duplexes near the top of the building.
 Many feature greenhouse windows and broad terraces along the sloping roof line near the top of the building.